cuecue123/web-application/README.md

  		4. it also make handling user input much easier
  		5. v-model directive that makes two-way binding between form input and app state much easier by using <input v-model="message">, and define message in js
  		6. Composing with components allows us to build large scale applications composed of small self-contained and reusable components.

+* Bootstrap.js
+	  * Bootstrap is a free and open-source front-end web framework for designing websites and web applications.
+It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+Unlike many web frameworks, it concerns itself with front-end development only.
+	  * Bootstrap is modular and consists of a series of Less stylesheets that implement the various components of the toolkit.
+These stylesheets are generally compiled into a bundle and included in web pages, but individual components can be included or removed.
+Bootstrap provides a number of configuration variables that control things such as color and padding of various components.
+	  * Bootstrap comes with several JavaScript components in the form of jQuery plugins.
+They provide additional user interface elements such as dialog boxes, tooltips, and carousels.
+They also extend the functionality of some existing interface elements, including for example an auto-complete function for input fields.
+In version 2.0, the following JavaScript plugins are supported: Modal, Dropdown, Scrollspy, Tab, Tooltip, Popover, Alert, Button, Collapse, Carousel and Typeahead.